diorcula/diorcula/README.md

 - My name is Fedor a.k.a.
 Diorcula
 - I'm a 3rd year ICT-Software Development student :robot:
 - I study at the Hogeschool van Arnhem & Nijmegen :man_technologist:
-- Starting my internship at Instance Studio in September of 2021
+- Starting my internship at Instance Studio on the 30th of August 2021

 ## 🖋️ About me
 - :earth_americas: I'm from Arnhem - The Netherlands 🇳🇱